Since 2009, Palace Opera & Ballet has proudly given Australian arts-lovers exclusive access to current-season productions from Europe’s finest stages.

 LIMELIGHT MAGAZINE'S 2018/19 SEASON OVERVIEW

 "How much does it cost to catch eight shows in Paris with side trips to Berlin and Milan?
-Not much if your entertainment package comes courtest of Palace Opera & Ballet, whose pick of the top European houses makes for mouth-watering reading.
+Not much if your entertainment package comes courtesy of Palace Opera & Ballet, whose pick of the top European houses makes for mouth-watering reading.

 "Australians won’t want to miss a new Paris production of Don Giovanni starring Nicole Car opposite her real-life husband Étienne Dupuis.
 In these #MeToo times, it will be intriguing to see how the socio-politically astute brain of Ivo van Hove tackles opera’s classic sexual transgressor.
 Equally compelling should be a rare staging of Verdi’s underrated Attila, chosen by Riccardo Chailly for the gala opening at La Scala.
 Brilliant Russian bass Ildar Abdrazakov should be a natural in the title role in Davide Livermore’s new production.